dandi/dandi-archive/doc/design/garbage-collection-uploads-asset-blobs.md

 In this case, assume that the user properly completes the multipart upload flow and “finalizes” the `Upload` record such that it is now an `AssetBlob`, but they do not send a request to associate the new blob with an `Asset`.
 That `AssetBlob` record and associated S3 object will remain in the database/bucket indefinitely.

+Another potential cause of orphaned `AssetBlobs` could be `Asset` garbage collection itself. `Asset` garbage collection will be designed independently of the logic to clean up `AssetBlobs`, and running it might also result in orphaned `AssetBlobs`.

 ## Implementation

 We will introduce a new celery-beat task that runs daily.
 This task will